Jul

 VIKTOR, by Olivier Sarbil

-A deeply personal audiovisual experience following a deaf person navigating the chaos of the Russian invasion of Ukraine.
+An intimate, sensory-driven film about a deaf young man searching for purpose amidst the chaos of the Russian invasion of Ukraine.
 Followed by a discussion with the director.

 Venue: Kino Meeting Point – 8:30PM